 Mr. Iyer has served as a director since June 2003.
 From October 1998 to June 2003, Mr. Iyer was the Senior Vice President and Chief Financial Officer of Conexant.
-Prior to October 1998, Mr. Iyer served as the Senior Vice President and Chief Financial Officer of VLSI Technology, Inc. Mr. Iyer has held a number of senior finance positions at Advanced Micro Devices, Inc., a semiconductor company.
+Prior to October 1998, Mr. Iyer served as the Senior

+Vice President and Chief Financial Officer of VLSI Technology, Inc. Mr. Iyer has held a number of senior finance positions at Advanced Micro Devices, Inc., a semiconductor company.
 Mr. Iyer currently serves on the Board of Directors of IHS Inc., Life Technologies Corp. (successor to Invitrogen Corporation), Power Integrations, Inc. and Skyworks Solutions, Inc. He also served on the Board of Directors of Conexant from February 2002 to April 2011.
 Mr. Iyer's experience as an executive officer of companies in the technology industry brings to our Board leadership, strategic and financial experience.
-His experience as a director at the public companies listed above provide the Board with significant financial expertise with specific application to our industry, as well as a broad understanding of corporate governance topics.
+His experience as a director at the public companies listed above provides the Board with significant financial expertise with specific application to our industry, as well as a broad understanding of corporate governance topics.

 Ms. Lewis has served as a director since February 2008.
 Ms. Lewis is currently Vice Chairman of the Board of Directors of Share Our Selves, an organization that serves people at risk in Southern California.
 Until her retirement in 1998, Ms. Lewis held several executive positions with Western Digital Corporation.
 At the time of her retirement, she was the President and Chief Operating Officer of Western Digital's Personal Storage Division.
 From 2002 to 2007, she served as a director of Lantronix, Inc. Ms. Lewis brings to the Board leadership, strategic and operational expertise within the computer storage industry from her senior executive officer positions at Western Digital.
-Her prior service on the Board of another technology company also provides a valuable perspective on governance and financial issues.
+Her prior service on the Board of Lantronix, another technology company, also provides a valuable perspective on governance and financial issues.

 Mr. Mercer has served as a director since September 2010.
 Mr. Mercer was Chairman of the Board of Directors and Chief Executive Officer of Conexant from August 2008 and April 2008, respectively, until April 2011.
 From November 2005 until April 2008, Mr. Mercer worked as a private investor, and from May 2005 to November 2005, Mr. Mercer served as interim Chief Executive Officer of Adaptec, Inc. Mr. Mercer served as Senior Vice President and Advisor to the Chief Executive Officer from February 2004 through December 2004, and as Senior Vice President and Chief Financial Officer from October 2001 through January 2004, at Western Digital Corporation.
-From June 2000 to September 2001, Mr. Mercer served as Vice President and Chief Financial Officer of Teralogic, Inc. From June 1996 to May 2000, he held various senior operating and financial positions with Dell Inc. Mr. Mercer currently serves as a director of both Hitachi Global Storage Technologies Netherlands B.V. and Polycom, Inc. He also served on the Boards of Directors of Net Ratings, Inc. from January 2001 to June 2007, Adaptec, Inc. from November 2003 to October 2008, Palm, Inc. from June 2005 to July 2010, and Conexant from May 2003 to April 2011.
+From June 2000 to September 2001, Mr. Mercer served as Vice President and Chief Financial Officer of Polycom, Inc. He also served on the Boards of Directors of Net Ratings, Inc. from January 2001 to June 2007, Adaptec, Inc. from November 2003 to October 2008, SMART Modular Technologies (WWH), Inc. from June 2007 to January 2009, Palm, Inc. from June 2005 to July 2010, and Conexant from May 2003 to April 2011.
 Mr. Mercer's senior management and operational experience in a number of technology companies and his service as a director at the companies listed above provide our Board with significant financial, operational and compliance expertise with specific application to our industry, as well as a broad understanding of corporate governance and other topics.